DR. KALEB "KOFI" RASHAD, CREATIVE DIRECTOR

 Still listening.

-Still fighting for a world where learning is liberatory, where justice is joyful, and where love is not just a value--but a daily practice of human dignity and decency.
+Still fighting for a world where learning is unbound, where justice is joyful, and where love is not just a value--but a daily practice that shows up in the work, in our relationships, in the places where we convene, and in our communities.

-I was not born into power or privilege, but into a certain kind of presence--a way of being bound by an ethos of creative non-compliance and joyful resistance.
+I wasn’t born into power or privilege, but into a certain kind of presence--an ethos of compassion, creative non-compliance, and joyful resistance.
 We are threads in a story not shaped by scarcity, but rather by a spirit of abundance, courage, and possibility.
 A spirit of uncompromising, rebellious commitment to live free and love hard.

 I carry ancestral lessons in these bones, their prayers in my breath.
 When Kendrick wrote, "I got loyalty, got royalty inside my DNA," I feel all of that.
-Not a crown of conquest, but a more sacred inheritance of jubilant imagination, passed down through generations, to critically and creatively participate in the transformation of this world together (ubuntu).
+Not a crown of conquest, a more sacred inheritance of jubilant imagination passed down through generations.

 This is where I'm from, from.